xamarin/mobcat/samples/news/README.md

 ## Backend

 The sample uses the [News API](https://newsapi.org/) backend, where you can register and generate a developer key which is required to run this sample.
+Keep this value safe to be used later.

+- **API Endpoint URL** *https://newsapi.org/v2/* has already been setup in the solution.

 ## AppCenter